rafaelmsales27/docker-php-xdebug-vscode/README.md

 Install the [felixfbecker.php-debug](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) extension.

-You can create a debug configuration by going to `Debug > Add Configuration... > PHP`, but I've included the `.vscode/launch.json` file in the repo, with the correct folder maping.
+You can create a debug configuration by going to `Debug > Add Configuration... > PHP`, but configuration file is included in  `.vscode/launch.json` file in the repo, with the correct folder maping.

 Add a breakpoint, and click on "Listen for XDebug" in the top left hand corner.
 Load your page, and you should get debugging information: